xlnl/Project2Ideas/readme.md

 It's a public health, environmental, and economic challenge to growth in Vietnam, among other countries including Nigeria, Laos, Angola, etc.

 Community liasons, in this capacity, play an integral role in delivering risk education and bomb awareness to the local community.
-They also inform the public of ways to reach MAG/the authorities when they think they might have seen or encounter a potential bomb.
+They also inform the public of ways to reach MAG/the authorities when they think they might have seen or encountered a potential bomb.

+Currently there is a tip hotline for community members to inform about a possible bomb threat.

-This project, another method for users to provide tips by way of a web application, will help support the the efforts of MAG International (and subsequentially the community members at large) to mitigate and manage harm reduction in their own communities.
+This project, which provides another way for users to create tips by way of a web application, will help expand the reach of MAG International (and subsequentially the community members at large) to mitigate and manage harm reduction in their own communities.

 ----------------------------------------------------------
 ### ERD